Pluggable R-tree implementation in pure Python.

 There are additional optional dependencies you can install if you want to be able to create diagrams or export the R-tree data to PostGIS.
 See the corresponding sections below for additional setup information.

-To instantiate the default implementation and insert an entry:
+To instantiate the default implementation and insert some entries:

 The first parameter to the